-Given its importance it’s no surprise then that the kitchen is nowadays a design statement as much as a practical working space.
-For anyone embarking on a new build project or a refurbishment of an existing kitchen one of the most important aspects to consider is the layout.
+Given its importance, it’s no surprise that the kitchen is now a design statement as well as a functional working space.
+For anyone embarking on a new build project or a refurbishment of an existing kitchen, one of the most important aspects to consider is the layout.

-The first step before deciding on a kitchen layout is to collect all the relevant dimensions and put everything within the area down on square grid paper.
+The first step before deciding on a kitchen layout is to collect all the relevant dimensions.
+Next, we must put everything within the area down on square grid paper.
 Not forgetting to include door swings.
-With this information then decide on the optimum layout, keep in mind that standard kitchen worktops measures 600mm in depth.
+With this information, you can then decide on the best layout.
+Bearing in mind that standard kitchen worktops are 600mm deep.

 That depends on the space available and the lifestyle of each individual.
 However here below we have collected the classic kitchen layout ideas and options one of which will be right for your space.

 This is favoured by professionals and is undoubtedly the most efficient use of space for a small kitchen layout.
-However for an open plan arrangement it may not be the most suitable.
+However, for an open plan arrangement, it may not be the most suitable.